 Inventories relate to childcare centre consumables.
 These are measured at the lower of cost and net realisable value.
 Any write down in the value of the inventory due to obsolescence is booked as an expense when the inventory becomes obsolete.
-Current replacement cost is the cost the Group would incur to acquire or replace inventories held for distribution at balance date.

-(k) Property, Plant and Equipment
+11. Property, Plant and Equipment